 - Let cool to room temperature.

-- Transfer to an air-tight container and refrigerate.
+- Transfer to an airtight container and refrigerate.

 - Wait about three days and then top your cupcakes, shakes, ice cream sodas, sundaes, Shirley Temples, and anything else you can think of with them.
+The cherries last for a couple of weeks in the refrigerator.